-Crazy Water Pickled Lemons – a review
+Crazy Water Pickled Lemons – a Review

 Before receiving this book, I’d never heard of Diana Henry – shame on me!
 Now an award winning food writer for the Sunday Telegraph, Diana didn’t come to food writing until relatively late in life.
-She has, however, always been an avid cook and food adventurer and her enthusiasm shines through the book and leaps out at surprising moments.
+She has, however, always been an avid cook and food adventurer.
+Her enthusiasm shines through the book and leaps out at surprising moments.
 First published in 2002, Crazy Water Pickled Lemons was the first of six books that Diana has written (so far).
 This is a revised edition published this year.

 For me this book is evocative of the Arabian Nights, avidly read as a child.
 Later as a teenager, I was somewhat bemused by the unexpurgated version I’d got hold of.
 Anyway, the book itself is hypnotic in its sensual, magical, exotic and haunting qualities.
 The very chapter headings are compelling in their otherworldliness.
-Take for example, Fruits of Longing highlighting figs, quinces, pomegranates and dates, Plundering the Stores where almonds, hazelnuts, pine nuts and dried fruits come to the fore, The Spice Trail with its mouth watering use of cardamom, chilli, cinnamon, cumin, ginger, coriander, pimenton and saffron and Heaven Scent with recipes using flowers and flower waters.
+Take for example, Fruits of Longing which highlights figs, quinces, pomegranates and dates.
+Then there’s Plundering the Stores where almonds, hazelnuts, pine nuts and dried fruits come to the fore.
+The Spice Trail has a mouthwatering selection of recipes which use cardamom, chilli, cinnamon, cumin, ginger, coriander, pimenton and saffron.
+And then there’s Heaven Scent with recipes using flowers and flower waters.

-There are also plenty of ideas for mezze including flat breads and pickles.
+There are also plenty of ideas for mezze including flatbreads and pickles.
 And of course, with the Med’s notoriously sweet tooth, there are a number of treats to keep the sugar lovers amongst us satisfied.
-Diana’s writing more than makes up for any lack of flesh free dishes, indeed this book is a joy to read.
-Each chapter begins with a three page contextual narrative which tantalises so you can hardly wait to plunge into the recipes that proceed it.
+Diana’s writing more than makes up for any lack of flesh free dishes.
+Indeed this book is a joy to read.
+Each chapter begins with a three page contextual narrative which tantalises in such a way that you can hardly wait to plunge into the recipes that proceed it.

 Pickled lemons I’m assuming all are familar with, but what is this crazy water referred to in the title?
 Fellow vegetarians, read no further, it’s all about sea bass.
 In Diana’s own words “Ah, the title dish.
 And I must say I initially fell in love with it for its name.
 It’s from the Amalfi coast and nobody really knows why the dish is called “Crazy Water”.
 Some have suggested it alluded to the sea-water used by fisherman to cook their catch at sea, others that the “crazy” refers to the heat imparted by the chilli“.